|Discipline||Name||Details||Membership Required?||Read more|

 c) making sure its members get paid.

 Remember that Equity has a membership of over 6000 people, spread out across the country, and their intent is to represent all regions, and all live performance disciplines – theatre, dance and opera.
-But the National Office in Toronto has only 23 staff members, and the Western Office in Vancouver only two.
+But the National Office in Toronto has just over 20 staff members, and the Western Office in Vancouver only two.
 It is an organization that is under-resourced and overstretched, and on occasion this overwhelming workload combined with an adversarial mindset can easily lead to communication that might rub you the wrong way.

 The best way to conduct yourself when dealing with CAEA is to familiarize yourself with the various policies available for independent productions, and determine which one is best suited for your production in order to anticipate and answer concerns CAEA might have.